Commons-Server/noisy-baja/README.md

 # Noisy Baja

-A playground for learning Traefik configuration and docker-compose.
-Some chance this will grow up to become the basis for a commons wiki server, but we confine ourselves to a sandbox for now to build some confidence in the abstractions we discover.
+A playground for learning how to configure a combination of Federated Wiki, Traefik load-balancer, and docker-compose to tie them together.
+Some chance this will grow to become the basis of a full-featured commons wiki server, but we confine ourselves to a sandbox for now to build some confidence in the configurations and abstractions we discover.

 # Bootstrapping